 Morning and night I use Bioderma Foam Cleanser and moisturise my face and body with Cetaphil Cream.
 Cetaphil is a non-comedogenic moisturiser that works with medicated skincare.

 The morning I use the above but before applying my moisturiser I apply ARK’s Skin Defence Regenerating Serum.
-It containers lots of essential vitamins, antioxidants and lipids that regenerate and renew the skin.
+It contains lots of essential vitamins, antioxidants, and lipids that regenerate and renew the skin.
 One of the key ingredients is Allantoin which soothes, heals and repairs damaged skin and scarring.
 This has helped with my leftover acne scarring.

-Needless to say, I stopped using them straight away and I will carry on using what I was using before… If it’s not broke why try to fix it?
+Needless to say, I stopped using them straight away and I will carry on using what I was using before… If it’s not broken why try to fix it?
 When you have skin like me, it seems like a great idea to do some pre-wedding pampering.
-In reality I need to tread carefully and go with what works.
+In reality, I need to tread carefully and go with what works.

 Here are my tips for better skin!

-Over cleansing strips natural oils which leads to overproduction of sebum, blocking pores making acne worse.
+Over cleansing strips the skin of natural oils and leads to overproduction of sebum, blocking pores making acne worse.
 Try using gentle cleansers like Bioderma Sebum control or if that’s too much opt for a hypersensitive cleanser like Dermalogica’s UltraCalming Cleanser.